kjwallace/Discord_Server_to_CSV/README.md

     - User sending the message must have administrator permission within the server.

 5. Command completion.
-    - After step 4, a CSV with '~' as its deliminator should appear in the desired location. and a Command complete message will appear in the terminal.
+    - After step 4, a CSV with '~' as its delimiter should appear in the desired location. and a Command complete message will appear in the terminal.
     - For debugging, contact me **kellyd73#0168** on discord.